-- Using the OSD menu - Enter the SYSTEM SETUP: Basic > Presentation Timer menu and highlight Off.
+- 1. Enter the SYSTEM SETUP: Basic > Presentation Timer menu and highlight Off.
 Press Mode/enter.
-A confirmation message displays. - Highlight Yes and press Mode/enter to confirm.
+A confirmation message displays. - 2.
+Highlight Yes and press Mode/enter to confirm.
 You will see the message "Timer is Off" displaying on the screen.